 In a food processor combine pignolis, salt, garlic, and process until it is paste-like.
-Then add basil, olive oil, and process until smooth.
+Then add basil, olive oil, and the Parmesan cheese.
+Process until smooth.

-For the left over pesto, I like to add a little bit of olive oil over the surface of the pesto before putting the jar in the fridge.
-Then as I use the pesto I just add a little more every time to keep it from turning black.
+To store any leftover pesto, I like to put it in a jar and add a bit of olive oil over the surface before putting it in the fridge.
+As I use the pesto, I just add a little more oil to the top to keep it from turning black.

 There are so many ways to have pesto, what’s your favorite?
 I’d love to know!